ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 * In GitHub, send a pull request to `ant-design-blazor:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the ant-design-blazor test suites to ensure tests are still passing.
+  * Re-run the ant-design-blazor test suites to ensure tests are still passed.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell